GeorgeLychock/georgelychock-career/README.md

 <h1  align="center"><img src="http://www.georgelychock-career.com/images/glcareer-opener-03-750w.png"></h1>

 -   ## User Experience (UX)
-    Since this site will almost always be accessed by first-time users, the focus will be on a more simple, not busy design and navigation.
+    Since this site will almost always be accessed by first-time users, the focus will be on a more simple, less-busy design and navigation.
 Very few images.
 Precise and succinct content, fewer words, more content flow.
 My old career site, based on Bootstrap3 was too word heavy.
 The mobile experience needs to be completely flawless and error free as I suspect that up to 25% of the traffic will be via mobile device.

 -   ### User stories
     -   #### General User Experience